josericardo/mlpal/README.md

 - [ ] Add some reasonable documentation to readthedocs
 - [ ] Add required dependencies to the packaged version
-- [ ] Make the build process run on travis-ci
 - [ ] Use coveralls
 - [ ] Improve test suite (define a desired coverage)
 - [ ] Add default classifiers that can be selected via command line